dwightjack/grunt-nodemailer/README.md

 ## Release History

+1.1.0 Updated to Nodemailer 2.x and Grunt 1.x ready

 1.0.0 Updated to Nodemail 1+ APIs, added support for every filetype as external source (thanks to @wardpeet)

 0.3.0 Added grunt cli option to override file src (thanks to @posabsolute)